johannesholmberg/holmberg.io/src/posts/work/chemistry-interaction/index.md

 website: "http://chemistryinteraction.co.nz"
 meta: "March–June, 2016"
 client: "Chemistry Interaction, in collaboration with Osynlig NZ"
-techniques: "HTML, CSS', 'PHP', 'WordPress', 'JavaScript', 'jQuery', 'Gulp', 'Sass"
+techniques: "HTML, CSS, PHP, WordPress, JavaScript, jQuery, Gulp, Sass"
 ---

 I was hired to develop the front-end and WordPress integration for a new responsive, digital home to a PR agency in New Zealand.